The Benefits of Coarse Preferences: CUE in Interval Games

 \item Consider an auxiliary game in which player $i$ is restricted to choosing strategies that are weakly externalities-lower than $s^i$.
 It is straightforward to show that the restricted game admits a Nash equilibrium $s^{NE}$, and that since the game has strategic complements and the unclustered utilities are strictly concave, the profile $s^{NE}$ has to be a Nash equilibrium of the original game, and that it must satisfy $s_i \succeq BR_{-i}(s^NE_{-i})$ and $s_i\preceq_i s^{RE}_i.$ \end{enumerate} See Appendix~\ref{proof-substitutes} for details. \end{proof} Thus, the qualitative predictions are different in the two classes of CUE outcomes.
 In the first class, both players deviate from unclustered best replying in the direction that is beneficial to the opponent. in the second class, only one of the players deviate from unclustered best reply, and it does so in the direction that is harmful to the opponent.
-Taken together, Theorems \ref{Thm:neccesary-conditions-monotone}--\ref{thm-substitues} imply that CUE predict cooperative outcomes in which players treat each other better than the unclustered best replies in games with strategic complements, while the prediction for games with strategic complements is ambiguous, and depends on whether one or both players cluster payoffs together.
-A supporting experimental evidence is presented in \cite{potters2009cooperation}.
+Taken together, Theorems \ref{Thm:neccesary-conditions-monotone}--\ref{thm-substitues} imply that CUE predicts cooperative outcomes in which players treat each other better than the unclustered best replies in games with strategic complements, while the prediction for games with strategic substitutes is ambiguous, and depends on whether one or both players cluster payoffs together.
+Experimental evidence supporting our theoretical predictions is presented by \citet{potters2009cooperation}, {who show that there is significantly more cooperation in two-player interval games with strategic complements than in games with strategic substitutes, and by} \citet{suetens2007bertrand}, {who present similar results for oligopoly experiments.} Our results are demonstrated in the following example of Cournot competition.